 For an investment product they cover things such as:

 A separate document called a key features illustration might also be provided which will show:

-- The charges you will pay, including the cost of any commissions and how these might affect what you get back.
+- information on some of the charges you will pay, including the cost of any commissions and how these might affect what you get back.
 Note some charges such as the transaction costs may be omitted so this will not provide a comprehensive list of the charges applied.

 The company also needs to tell you about: